 I’m always on the lookout for snacks that are tasty and filling.
 I love plain ol’ fruits and veggies just as much as the next person, but let’s be honest – I think we all want some variety in our snack options.
 And that includes having something rich and sweet that satisfies your cravings.
-The best thing is that you can have that in a healthy way!
-These no bake apple peanut butter energy bites combine fruits (apples and dates) with whole grains (oats) and healthy fats/protein (peanut butter and chia seeds) into one amazing snack!
+These apple peanut butter energy balls are the perfect option!

 I’ve seen the healthy energy ball trend explode on Pinterest in the last year, but I wasn’t a huge fan of the first few recipes I tried.
 A few weeks ago, I decided to just try to make up my own recipe and am in love with it.